 Figuring out how to organize the inside of a shed requires a bit of forethought.
 Although storage sheds can be a crucial part of your organizational system, they’re not always given the attention they deserve.

 Picture what the inside of your shed looks like right now.
 Are you able to walk from the front to the back without issue?
-Storage sheds can quickly become filled to the brim with outdoor clutter that’s hard to find or access — lawnmowers, tools, rakes, shovels, etc.
+Storage and garden sheds can quickly become filled to the brim with outdoor clutter that’s hard to find or access — lawnmowers, tools, rakes, shovels, etc.

 1. Use a Magnetic Bar for Tools

 When it comes to storage shed organization, one of the first questions you’ll want to tackle is: How do you keep your tools organized?

 A great way to organize tools in any type of shed is by making use of a magnetic bar.
 This storage shed organization hack has long been used to store standard tools, and it’s ideal for storing gardening tools, too.
 Just make sure to choose a magnetic bar that’s strong enough to hold the tools you’re looking to organize.

 A pegboard is another common, yet underutilized storage shed and tool organization idea.
 Not only does a pegboard allow each item to be easily found and accessed, but it maximizes your storage shed space by freeing up the floor and taking up virtually no extra space.